The bulk branch

 Handling build failures

 Build failures are stored in a file build_failure.<arch>.yaml next to each failing recipe.
+These are committed back to the bulk branch after every failed recipe with the --record-build-failures argument.
 You can list all build failures stored in the current branch of bioconda-recipes via the command bioconda-utils list-build-failures recipes config.yml.
 This reads the yaml files from failing recipes, and prints a table on stdout that will be sorted by the number of dependencies and package downloads, which should help for prioritizing the fixing work.

 recipe_sha: 37fa4d78a2ee8b18065a0bd0f594ad1e9587bb4ac7edf1b4629a9f10fa45d0a5 # The shas256 hash of the recipe at which it failed to build.